gylu/ka_coding_challenge/README.md

 How do you check if two users are in the same course?

-# Notes on SQLITE indicies and run times
+# Notes on SQLITE indexes and run times
 ## SQLITE indexes:
 https://www.tutorialspoint.com/sqlite/sqlite_indexes.htm